Tulip Siddiq: Parliamentary Commissioner for Standards Investigation

 In July 2024, the Parliamentary Commissioner for Standards investigated Siddiq for failing to declare income from a rental property.
 The commissioner concluded that the omission was "inadvertent" and accepted Siddiq's explanation for the late registration.

 Anti-corruption investigation in Bangladesh

 In December 2024, Bangladesh's Anti-Corruption Commission named Siddiq in an investigation alleging embezzlement of up to from infrastructure projects.
 She was alleged to have helped set up a meeting with the Russian government in 2013 to discuss the Rooppur Nuclear Power Plant.
 The allegations involved her family, including her aunt, ousted prime minister Sheikh Hasina.
 The claims originated from a legal case filed by Bobby Hajjaj, a political opponent of Hasina's party.
-Siddiq denied any involvement, and the Prime Minister's Office stated that Prime Minister Keir Starmer maintained confidence in her as Economic Secretary to the Treasury.
+Siddiq denied any involvement, and the Prime Minister's Office stated on 19 December 2024 that Prime Minister Keir Starmer maintained confidence in her as Economic Secretary to the Treasury.
 Bangladesh's Anti-Corruption Commission (ACC) confirmed it is liaising with almost twelve countries to repatriate money allegedly laundered by Tulip Siddiq and her families.

-Siddiq faces trial, alongside 26 others, on 11 August 2025 in Bangladesh over allegations she illegally received a plot of land in the Dhaka diplomatic zone.
-The trial will proceed in her absence if she does not attend.

-Resignation and corruption allegations

-On 14 January 2025, Tulip Siddiq resigned from her position as Economic Secretary to the Treasury and City Minister.
-Her resignation came amid growing pressure over her connections to corruption allegations in Bangladesh involving her aunt, Sheikh Hasina, the former prime minister who was ousted in August 2024.
-Siddiq was named in multiple corruption investigations in Bangladesh: